 The University of Cincinnati requires that all students new to the University to have a health screening at University Health Services (UHS).
 The health screening will include a test to screen for tuberculosis (TB).
 The charge for the initial blood test will be $85.
 Charges will be assessed to your university Bursar account.
 Based on your TB test results, a chest x-ray may be required and will be done at no charge to you.
 Chest x-rays from other countries cannot be accepted.
 Please consult the letter attached in your pre-arrival packet from UHS.
 It contains an immunization record sheet that needs to be completed and signed by a medical official.
 This is very important!
 Please read this letter!
 Failure to complete the health screening upon arrival will result in notification to the Registrar’s office and possible cancellation of your classes for the subsequent semester.
 If your classes are cancelled, you will be in violation of your immigration status.

 If you are Currently in the U.S. on F-1 Status

-You must notify ELS or your international student services office at your current school of your intent to transfer.
+You must notify your international student services office at your current school of your intent to transfer.
 You must tell them that you intend to transfer to the University of Cincinnati and what date you wish to be released from their sponsorship.
 Once you notify them of your intent, they will go into the SEVIS system and release you for transfer to UC.
 Tell the office that we are listed in SEVIS as:

 - University of Cincinnati-University of Cincinnati (if admitted to our main campus),